weitechen/anafora/README.md

 * An account (which is a member of the requisite groups) set up on the server hosting Anafora
 * For adjudication and access to other annotators' data, you must be a member of the "anaforaadmin" group on the server on which Anafora is installed.

+### Documentation

+#### The Anafora User Manual

+The [Anafora User/Administrator Manual (PDF)](https://github.com/weitechen/anafora/blob/master/documentation/AnaforaManual.pdf?raw=true) contains our FAQ, as well as instructions for Annotators, Administrators, and Installation.

+#### Frequently Asked Questions (FAQ)

+Please see our [FAQ](https://github.com/weitechen/anafora/wiki/FAQ) for a complete listing of questions.

 ### Get Anafora

-#### Download
+#### Download Anafora

 Anafora is Free and Open Source, released under the Apache License.
 All code is available from [our github page](https://github.com/weitechen/anafora).
 In addition, we welcome new commits and bugfixes through git.

-#### The Anafora User Manual

-The [Anafora User/Administrator Manual (PDF)](https://github.com/weitechen/anafora/blob/master/documentation/AnaforaManual.pdf?raw=true) contains our FAQ, as well as instructions for Annotators, Administrators, and Installation.